Celtics Roster Reset: How Kyrie Irving Trade Impacts Starting Lineup, Bench

 Daniel Theis, PF

 Smart could start at shooting guard if Stevens elects to play Brown in a sixth man role, but Smart’s energy and excellent defense could prove quite valuable off the bench.
-Tatum showed flashes of his impressive scoring ability during the NBA’s Summer League, and he’ll likely be called on when the C’s are struggling and need of instant offense from the bench.
+Tatum showed flashes of his impressive scoring ability during the NBA’s Summer League, and he’ll likely be called on when the C’s are struggling and need instant offense from the bench.

 Rozier and Larkin will compete for backup point guard minutes.
 Rozier has tremendous athleticism and rebounds well for a point guard, but he needs to be a more consistent shooter to be an effective role player.